orlcar/drug-consumption-data-visualization/README.md

 ![Cannabis Users](images/cannabis.jpg "Cannabis Leaf")

-* Our Team’s goal was to find the best machine learning model to predict cannabis users when looking at features such personality traits and demographics.
+* Find the best machine learning model to predict whether an individual is a cannabis user when looking at features such as personality traits and demographics.

-* Leverage machine learning methods to analyze relationships between each criterion and its likelihood of leading to drug usage.
+* Leverage machine learning methods to analyze relationships between each criterion and its likelihood of leading to cannabis usage.

-* Find and apply the machine learning model with the most accurate prediction the data set and predict the potential risk of cannabis use.
+* Find and apply the machine learning model with the most accurate predictions for the dataset and find the potential risk of cannabis use.

 # Defining the Workflow